 The contractor I used quoted me about $60,000 and around 3 months to do the work.
 I thought those numbers sounded fair, but things did not go as planned.
 The house was about 40 minutes away from me, and I did not visit it as often as I should.
 The contractor always told me to come by at certain times, and he made sure his entire crew was there working during those times.
 When I came around at other times, only one guy was working…and sometimes no one was.
 Time dragged on and on, and the work was not getting done.
 The contractor had a number of excuses, but then I made a huge mistake.
 I paid him a partial payment for the work he had done, and then my bookkeeper paid him again because I forgot to write “paid” on the invoice.
 He got paid in full for the job before he was done.
 After that, he would almost never work, and I had to threaten to sue him multiple times to get anything done.
 In the end, he finished the work, but it took him almost a year!
 I learned that I have to check on houses more often, and I can never pay anyone in full before they complete the work.
 Click the link below to see the entire write up with videos.

-How hiring the wrong project manager cost me over $100,000
+How hiring the wrong project manager cost me over $100,000 on a house flip

 During that flip, I realized I had to have more help.
 I was hiring the contractors, keeping tabs on the contractors, finding deals, getting financing, and doing almost all the work in the flipping business myself.
 I decided to hire a project manager whose job would be to manage all the contractors and hire new people.
 I thought I had the perfect candidate because he was a contractor but also had management experience.